yamatt/blog/content/blog/maintenance-cost-of-security-controls.md

 toc: false
 ---

-I used to work with a security architect who thought that every risk should be overcome by "IP [white-lists](https://www.ncsc.gov.uk/blog-post/terminology-its-not-black-and-white)".
+I used to work with a security architect who thought that every risk should be mitigated by use of "IP [white-lists](https://www.ncsc.gov.uk/blog-post/terminology-its-not-black-and-white)" for limiting user authentication.

-Along with the poor experience, and the speed in which you can over-come the control, one of the other concerns that I often don't see discussed is the maintenance impact of such a control.
+There are some immediate concerns with that approach.
+The poor user experience, and the speed in which it can be over-come the, but one of the other concerns, that I often don't see discussed, is the support impact of such a control.

 Firstly let's assume that the user realises the reason that a service has been unavailable for hours, or days, is because their IP has changed.
-They then have to find a second path outside those controls to request that their IP gets added to the allow list.
+They will then have to find a way to request help outside those to get their new IP added to the allow list.

-Even with a single user this could be a big over-head if they were using something like a 4G dongle for their internet connection which changes IP addresses regularly.
-Multiply that by even a modest number of users and it has a huge maintenance impact.
-If you created some sort of self-service, then why have the control at all?
+Even with a single user this could be a big over-head.
+If they were using something like a 4G dongle for their internet connection, which changes IP addresses regularly, they could be making several changes a week.
+That is an extreme example, but multiply that by even a modest number of users and your support teams quickly become overwhelmed.
+You could create some sort of self-service, but then why have the control at all?
 All it does is create bureaucracy.

 This post isn't entirely about bashing IP allow-lists, although it demonstrates the issues effectively.